 Every student of compulsory age (under 17) is required to attend school each day.
 Alabama State Law makes parents or guardians responsible for making sure their children are in regular attendance.
 Since there is a high correlation between attendance and academic achievement, each student is encouraged to be regular in his/her attendance.
-All excuses must be submitted via the Excuse for Absence site Excuses: If your child is absent, please utilize the following email addresses to providedocumentation.
-SES sesattendance@mypcboe.net
+All excuses must be submitted via the Excuse for Absence site Excuse for Absence Form.